Shang-Chi: Name

+In 2019, American actor Ronny Chieng, of Malaysian Chinese descent, opined that Marvel should not use 上氣 (Shàngqì) as the characters for Shang-Chi, as it literally means "upper air" and seemed strange to Chieng.
+He proposed 神奇 (Shénqí (Shen2-ch'i2, magical / wonderful)) instead, or 昇華的靈氣 (升华的灵气 (Shēnghuá de língqì, Sheng1-hua2 te ling2-ch'i4)) to preserve Englehart's original intent.
+In The Ultimates #15, the Ultimate Universe version of Shang-Chi is called Shen Qi, which translates as miraculous.

 Fictional character biography

 Master of Kung Fu

-Shang-Chi was born in Henan Province, China, and is the son of Dr. Fu Manchu.
+Shang-Chi was born in Henan Province, China, and is the son of Zheng Zu who at the time was using the alias of Dr. Fu Manchu.
 Shang-Chi was trained from infancy in the martial arts by his father and his tutors.
 Believing his father was a benevolent humanitarian, Shang-Chi is sent on a mission to London to murder Dr. James Petrie, who his father claimed was a threat to peace.
-After assassinating Petrie, Shang-Chi encounters Dr. Fu Manchu's archenemy Sir Denis Nayland Smith, who tells Shang-Chi his father's true nature.
-Realizing Smith is telling the truth, Shang-Chi escapes from Dr. Fu Manchu's Manhattan headquarters, telling his father they are now enemies and vowing to put an end to his evil schemes.
+After assassinating Petrie, Shang-Chi encounters Manchu's archenemy Sir Denis Nayland Smith, who tells Shang-Chi his father's true nature.
+Realizing Smith is telling the truth, Shang-Chi escapes from Manchu's Manhattan headquarters, telling his father they are now enemies and vowing to put an end to his evil schemes.

 Shang-Chi subsequently fights his adoptive brother Midnight, who was sent by their father to kill Shang-Chi for his defection, and then encounters Smith's aide-de-camp and MI-6 agent Black Jack Tarr, sent by Smith to apprehend Shang-Chi.
 After several encounters and coming to trust one another, Shang-Chi becomes an ally of Sir Denis Nayland Smith and MI-6.
 Together with Smith, Tarr, fellow MI-6 agents Clive Reston and Leiko Wu (his eventual love interest), and Dr. Petrie, Shang-Chi goes on many adventures and missions, usually thwarting his father's plans for world domination.
 Shang-Chi occasionally encounters his half-sister Fah Lo Suee, who leads her own faction of the Si-Fan but opposes her attempts to co-opt him into her own schemes to usurp their father's criminal empire.

 With Smith, Tarr, Reston, Wu and Petrie, Shang-Chi forms Freelance Restorations, Ltd, an independent spy agency based in Stormhaven Castle, Scotland.
 After many skirmishes and battles, Shang-Chi witnesses the death of Fu Manchu.
 Soon after his father's death, a guilt-ridden Shang-Chi quits Freelance Restorations, severs all ties with his former allies, forsakes his life as an adventurer, and retires to a village in remote Yang-Tin, China, to live as a fisherman.